sanyana/Getting-and-Cleaning-Data/Codebook.md

 STANDING (value 5): subject was standing during the test LAYING (value 6): subject was laying down during the test Status API Training Shop Blog About Pricing

+The intermediate variables and data sets that were created while writing the script - trainx, trainy, trainsub, testx, testy, testsub - These data sets were created when the training and test data sets were read into R x - a dataset that rbinds trainx and testx y - a dataset that rbinds trainy and testy sub- a dataset that rbinds trainsub and testsub meas - a dataset created when the features.txt file was read into R mean_sd - a vector that holds the indices of meas dataset that have names with the elements-mean OR sd in them actlabels - a dataset that is created when activity_labels file was read into R agg_data - a dataset that is created using cbind on x, y and sub average - a tidy set with the average of each variable for each activity and each subject